 - A white cotton or linen pocket square: Adding a tasteful finishing touch shows respect for the occasion.
 Also, if there’s ever going to be a time you’ll want a second handkerchief, it’s now.
 People around you will likely be crying (you yourself may be), and offering a handkerchief to a grieving person shows a high level of gentlemanliness.

 - A watch and a wedding band: This should be the extent of your jewelry for the day under most circumstances.
-The watch should be simple like this Omega Seamaster, which has a simple face and a dressy band.
+The watch should be simple, with a simple face and a dressy band.
 Unless you and the deceased were in the same graduating class in college, no one cares about your class ring.

 - Sunglasses: If you will be outside for any portion of the funeral, you may wear sunglasses.
 Like the rest of your garb, they should be appropriately quiet and conservative.
 Stick to black, metallic, or tortoiseshell frames in reasonable sizes.
-Bold colors and oversized frames are improper in this instance and should be avoided.
+Bold colors, oversized frames, and mirror lenses are improper in this instance and should be avoided.

 What Not To Wear To Funerals